-Texas Children’s Hospital has been standing since 1951, when it opened as a three-story building with just over 100 beds.
+Texas Children’s Hospital has been standing since 1951 when it opened as a three-story building with just over 100 beds.
 Right away, the hospital began shaking things up in the pediatric world, hiring Texas’ first (and only, at that time) female pediatric surgeon, Dr. Benjy Brooks.
 In 1954, it established an unprecedented policy for the time, which allowed at least one parent to remain with a child during a hospital stay.

-The Texas Children’s Emergency Center, the largest of its kind in the area, treats pediatric patients with both medical and surgical emergencies.
+The Texas Children’s Emergency Center, the largest of its kind in the area, treats pediatric patients with medical and surgical emergencies.
 In addition to the standard emergency services available, the center houses shock trauma resuscitation beds, a dedicated sexual assault exam room, and a specialized isolation room.

 Services and Specialties

 Texas Children’s Hospital has been well-known for decades as a specialty hospital for pediatric cardiology and heart surgery.
 Doctors here also specialize in pediatric pulmonology, cancer, nephrology, neurology and neurosurgery, gastroenterology and GI surgery, diabetes and endocrinology, urology, neonatology, and orthopedics.
-For most of these specialities, it is consistently recognized as being among the top 10 hospitals in the U.S.
+For most of these specialties, it is consistently recognized as being among the top 10 hospitals in the U.S.

 Texas Children’s Heart Center